Lightning-AI/pytorch-lightning/docs/source-app/workflows/ssh/index.rst

    $ lightning ssh --app-id <your-app-id> --component-name flow

-The component name is the variable name of your LightningWork instances in python.
+The component name is the variable name of your LightningWork instances in Python.
 If you want to access your flow, use "flow" as component name.